Tag: Dr. B. Leela Prasad

 Postoperative Recovery and Progress –

 Surgery was uneventful.
 He started showing signs of improvement almost immediately after the surgery; he was discharged within 3 days.
-The patient made steady progress and started to walk with support in a few weeks time.
+The patient made steady progress and started to walk with support in a few weeks’ time.

 Cervical Spine Treatment After

-This case underlines the importance of meticulous examination of every patient to make a correct diagnosis
+This case underlines the importance of meticulous examination of every patient to make a correct diagnosis.

-Understanding Cervical Myelopathy-
+Understanding Cervical Myelopathy

 Cervical myelopathy is a disorder due to physical compression of the spinal cord in the cervical region (neck).
-This compression can result from various causes; the commonest being age-related degenerative(wear & tear) changes, followed by disc herniations, spinal canal stenosis, spinal infections, tumors or injuries.
+This compression can result from various causes, the commonest being age-related degenerative (wear & tear) changes, followed by disc herniations, spinal canal stenosis, spinal infections, tumors, or injuries.

 Symptoms of cervical myelopathy

-In the early stages, symptoms are very subtle, like neck pain, feeling of heaviness and numbness in the legs and clumsiness of hands These are usually mistaken for ‘general weakness’ by patients and sometimes by doctors as well.
+In the early stages, symptoms are very subtle, like neck pain, feeling of heaviness and numbness in the legs and clumsiness of hands.
+These are usually mistaken for ‘general weakness’ by patients and sometimes by doctors as well.

-In the later stages, slipping of footwear unknowingly , swaying while walking, feeling of tightness of legs, loss of balance on closing eyes, difficulty in climbing stairs and stepping into vehicles are the common symptoms in the legs.
-Patients will not be able to perform activities involving fine motor skills and coordination of hands like buttoning and unbuttoning shirts, operating mobile phones, counting currency notes and writing.
+In the later stages, slipping of footwear unknowingly , swaying while walking, feeling of tightness of legs, loss of balance on closing eyes, and difficulty in climbing stairs and stepping into vehicles are the common symptoms in the legs.
+Patients will not be able to perform activities involving fine motor skills and coordination of hands like buttoning and unbuttoning shirts, operating mobile phones, counting currency notes, and writing.

-In the advanced stages, patients may be unable to walk without support, unable to firmly grasp objects in the hand.The hands become deformed and they may not be able to feed themselves, brush their teeth and clean themselves.
+In the advanced stages, patients may be unable to walk without support and unable to firmly grasp objects in the hand.
+The hands become deformed, and they may not be able to feed themselves, brush their teeth, or clean themselves.

 Why is early diagnosis intervention critical?